With hundreds of billions of stars burning bright, some galaxies are already dead. Their inhabitants might not know it, but we're certain.

 Rapid journeys through a galaxy cluster’s intergalactic medium also strip interior gas away.

 Located within the Norma cluster of galaxies, ESO 137-001 speeds through the intracluster medium, where interactions between the matter in the space between galaxies and the rapidly-moving galaxy itself cause ram pressure-stripping, leading to a new population of tidal streams and intergalactic stars.
-Sustained interactions such as this can eventually remove all of the gas from within a galaxy, but also teach us that the galaxy, the cluster, and the gas within it is all made of matter, not antimatter.
+Sustained interactions such as this can eventually remove all of the gas from within a galaxy, eliminating its ability to form new stars.
+Phenomena such as this allow us to conclude that the galaxy, the cluster, and the gas within it are all made of matter, not antimatter, while the tidal streams of new stars will contain practically no dark matter at all.

 The galaxy NGC 1277, speeding through the Perseus cluster, not only contains predominantly red stars, but red (and not blue) globular clusters, as well as an abnormally large supermassive black hole to go along with its rapid speed through this rich galaxy cluster.